BY GRAND CENTRAL STATION I SAT DOWN AND WEPT

 BY ELIZABETH SMART

-This classic work of poetic prose about living for love has to be the perfect inimitable read for February and a wonderful Wild Card alternative for book clubs.
+This rich work of poetic prose about living for love has become a modern classic and is a wonderful Wild Card alternative for book clubs.
 Elizabeth Smart records her obsessional and passionate love affair with George Barker, whose writing she fell in love with after reading one of his poems in a book shop.

 Elizabeth begins her affair with George after inviting him and his wife to California.
 The book transcends through her transforming emotions as their affair continues.
 This is not a book to be read for its storyline, it’s a book to be read for the remarkable, urgent, sensual, language revolving round the all-consuming love the writer feels.